Dr. Xochitl Vallejos

 Working Together

-• Build relationships that nurture rather than constrain
+• Nurture relationships that expand rather than confine